Row locking during query execution

-MemSQL transactions use standard 2-phase locking for the most part (https://en.wikipedia.org/wiki/Two-phase_locking).
-Rowlocks are acquired as rows are written to and are held until the transaction that acquired them commits rollsback.
-This is why leaving a multi-statement transaction open that does write operations is not a good idea (in any database).
+MemSQL transactions use standard 2-phase locking (https://en.wikipedia.org/wiki/Two-phase_locking).
+Rowlocks are acquired as rows are written to and are held until the transaction that acquired them commits or rolls back.

 Consider the following example table: